...

 4. Cultural Differences and Language Barriers

-For more relatability in your brand marketing efforts use local languages and dialects eg:
+For more relatability in your brand marketing efforts, use local languages and dialect eg:

-1. Match your product lines to ethnic tastes, such vegetarian choices for areas with dietary constraints.
+1. Match your product lines to ethnic tastes, such as vegetarian choices, for areas with dietary constraints.

 3. Your outreach activities will be much improved by working with local people or engaging consultants knowledgeable in the subtleties of the Indian market.